jeshernandez/PiTrac/docs/software/automated-setup.md

 ./run.sh
 ```

 That's it.
-You'll see a menu like this:
+After any initial installation of required software, you'll see a menu like this:

 ```
 ========================================